cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 puts "Done!"
 ```

-- Range (`..`) used in example above
+- Range (`..`) used in example above.
-- For loop returns the collection of elements after it executes
+- For loop returns the collection of elements after it executes.

 ## Conditionals Within Loops

-- The reserved words `next` and `break` are useful when looping
+- The reserved words `next` and `break` are useful when looping.
-- The `next` reserved word will jump from to the next loop iteration without executing the code beneath it
+- The `next` reserved word will jump to the next loop iteration without executing the code beneath it.

 ```ruby
 while x <= 10